Bill Lawry... This Is Your Life

 Bill Lawry...
 This is Your Life is the fifth album released by The Twelfth Man.
 Released on 7 December 1997, it reached number one on the ARIA Album Charts for two weeks.
 The album contains special guest vocals from Jimmy Barnes, John Farnham, and Merv Hughes.

-At the ARIA Music Awards of 1998, the album was nominated for ARIA Award for Best Comedy Release losing to Paul McDermott's Unplugged Good News Week Tapes: Volume 1.
+At the ARIA Music Awards of 1998, the album was nominated for Best Comedy Release losing to Paul McDermott's Unplugged Good News Week Tapes: Volume 1.

 Plot

 An episode of This Is Your Life is aired about Bill Lawry, with many of Bill's friends and rivals making appearances.
 There is a running gag throughout that Richie is none too impressed by Bill receiving an episode of This Is Your Life before him and not inviting him to a party in the city.
 Another running gag is Bill Lawry repeatedly calling host Mike Munro, Matt Munro.